 Günter Geyer joined Wiener Städtische in 1974 and was appointed to the Managing Board in 1988.
-In 2001, he became General Manager and Chairman of the Managing Board.
-Working in a variety of positions in Austria and the CEE region, he played a major role in VIG's evolution into a successful international insurance group.
-Günter Geyer resigned from his position as Chairman of the Managing Board of VIG on 31 May 2012 and has held the position of Chairman of the Supervisory Board since 2014.
-He is the Chairman of the Managing Board of Wiener Städtische Wechselseitigen Versicherungsverein, the principal shareholder of VIG.
+In 2001, he became General Manager and Chairman of the Managing Board of Wiener Städtische.
+The Company's entry into the CEE market, with the establishment of the Kooperativa insurance companies in Bratislava and Prague and expansion into other CEE countries to become a major international insurance group, began under his leadership.
+Günter Geyer receives many national and international awards for his involvement in these countries.
+For example, he received an honorary doctorate degree from the University of Economics in Bratislava for his contribution to the development of the insurance industry in the Republic of Slovakia.
+Günter Geyer resigned from his position as Chairman of the Managing Board of Vienna Insurance Group on 31 May 2012.
+He has held the position of Chairman of the Supervisory Board of Wiener Städtische since 2009 and Chairman of the Supervisory Board of Vienna Insurance Group since 2014.
+He is also the Chairman of the Managing Board of Wiener Städtische Wechselseitiger Versicherungsverein, the principal shareholder of Vienna Insurance Group.